304 North Cardinal St.

-China is has a connection-centered culture, the importance of connections lies in ‘trust.’
-People like to do business with people they ‘trust’ as a mean to cut business risks, which BTW is a successful strategy.
-Giving of Chinese gifts is vital to maintaining lasting relationships with clients, Bosses and Business Associates.
+China has a connection-centered culture, the importance of connections lies in ‘trust.’
+People like to do business with people they ‘trust’ as a means to cut business risks, which BTW is a successful strategy.
+Giving Chinese gifts is vital to maintaining lasting relationships with clients, Bosses and Business Associates.
 It is also used to keep influence with government officials.
 Otherwise, it is tough to sustain those relationships.

 One may think that gift-giving has too many rules to follow, but we should not be intimidated by all these manners as making a good first impression is always a great asset, you will never get a second chance.
 Chinese have pride in the sophistication of their culture, and hence they are quite forgiving for foreigners who commit cultural mistakes, and mainly foreigners who cannot speak Chinese or didn’t live for a long time in China.
 However, giving a well-received gift can get you more appreciation, respect, and support.
 Presents are after all about the gesture.
 If you think about the other person and you really put a thought in the present, it will be well accepted and much appreciated.
 Good luck with gift hunting!